Do's and Don'ts of Medicare Compliance

 Agents must wait until October 1 to begin marketing next year’s plans to potential beneficiaries and cannot enroll members until October 15.

-Marketing materials are subject to CMS review, whereas non-marketing materials are not.
+All materials are subject to CMS review and approval before you can use them, whereas non-marketing materials are not.

 Avoid using absolutes and superlatives to describe Medicare plans and benefits.